VeryGoodOpenSource/dart_frog/packages/dart_frog_auth/README.md

       |- _middleware.dart
 ```

-It would make sense for the `PATCH`, `DELETE` and `GET` routes to be authenticated ones, since
+It would make sense for the `PATCH`, `DELETE`, and `GET` routes to be authenticated ones, since
-only an authenticated user would be allowed to change those information.
+only an authenticated user would be allowed to change this information.

-To accomplish that, we need that the middleware apply authentication to all routes, except the `POST`.
+To accomplish that, we need the middleware to apply authentication to all routes except `POST`.

-Such behavior is possible with the use of `applyToRoute` optional predicate:
+Such behavior is possible with the use of the `applyToRoute` optional predicate:

 ```dart
 Handler middleware(Handler handler) {